 In addition, many state legislatures have adopted legislation that regulates how businesses operate online, including measures relating to privacy, data security, and data breaches.
-Such legislation includes the California Consumer Privacy Act ("CCPA"), which came into force in 2020 and provides data privacy rights for California consumers and operational requirements for covered companies.
-Specifically, the CCPA mandates that covered companies provide disclosures to California consumers and afford such consumers data privacy rights that include, among other things, the right to request a copy from a covered company of the personal information collected about them, the right to request deletion of such personal information, and the right to request to opt-out of certain sales of such personal information.
-The California Attorney General can enforce the CCPA, including seeking an injunction and civil penalties for violations.
-The CCPA also provides a private right of action for certain data breaches that is expected to increase data breach litigation.
-Additionally, the California Privacy Rights Act ("CPRA") took effect on January 1, 2023 and significantly modifies the CCPA, including by expanding consumers' rights with respect to certain personal information and creating a new state agency to oversee implementation and enforcement efforts, potentially resulting in further uncertainty and requiring us to incur additional costs and expenses in an effort to comply.
-Some observers have noted the CCPA and CPRA could mark the beginning of a trend toward more stringent data privacy legislation in the United States, which could also increase our potential liability and adversely affect our business.
-For example, the CCPA has encouraged "copycat" or other similar laws to be considered and proposed in other states across the country, such as in Virginia, New Hampshire, Illinois, and Nebraska.
-This legislation may add additional complexity, variation in requirements, restrictions, and potential legal risk, require addition
+For example, the California Consumer Privacy Act ("CCPA"), provides data privacy rights for California residents and imposes operational requirements on covered companies, such as obligations to provide disclosures to California residents and receive and respond to data privacy rights requests.
+An amendment to the CCPA created a state agency to oversee implementation and enforcement efforts, potentially resulting in further uncertainty and requiring us to incur additional costs and expenses in an effort to comply.
+The CCPA marked the beginning of a trend toward more stringent data privacy legislation in the United States, which could also increase our potential liability and adversely affect our business, with "copycat" laws or other similar laws being passed or proposed in other states across the country, such as in Virginia, Colorado, Connecticut, Utah and many others.
+This legislation may add additional complexity, variation in requirements, restrictions, and potential legal risk, require additional investment in resources to compliance programs, could impact strategies and availability of previously useful data and could result in increased compliance costs and/or changes in business practices and policies.